 - What types of decisions should we enable for “just-in-time” versus part of the rhythm of the business?

 - What processes, data, capabilities and delivery tools are required to drive the real time consumption and application of prescriptive insights (e.g., email, calendar alerts, SMS reminders, mobile notifications, in-application pop-ups)?

 We are thankful to our Member advisors for sharing their input on our latest evolution in key solutions, which were very well received.

 Customer Genomics – Personalized insights and targeting solution that includes customer level data integration, personalized ‘genome’ markers, and targeting consumption capabilities.

 Centralized Analytics Environment (CAE) – Analytics environment to develop and view customized analytics results with collaborative client cloud access to all Fractal’s proprietary analytics development, model building and visualization solutions.

 Trial Run – Automated systematic experimentation platform to test, measure and adapt all aspects of products and offers.

 A key part of CAB is enabling new connections and friendships across industries and analytics functions: between Members as well as between Members and a wide range of Fractalites.
 We also had a lot of fun cruising around Chicago’s riverfront and Michigan Lake and enjoying a fun meal with great views overlooking ‘The Lake’ and Chicago’s breathtaking skyline.

 Fractal’s CAB is a closed-door event by special invitation.
-If you are a Fractal client, please contact our Chief Marketing Officer, Careen Foster at firstname.lastname@example.org to be invited to our next event.
+If you are a Fractal client, please contact our Head of Client Experience, Careen Foster at email@example.com to be considered for membership to our Client Advisory Board event.